Susan Stanford Friedman

 portrait image of Susan Friedman seated at an event table laughing with her hand at her chin.
 She wears a brightly colored shirt and large earrings and has her glasses pushed up on her head.

-Susan Stanford Friedman was the director of the Institute for Research in the Humanities from 2007-2017, an IRH senior fellow (1994-1999), and an IRH resident fellow (1986).
+Susan Stanford Friedman, director of the Institute for Research in the Humanities from 2007-2017, an IRH senior fellow (1994-1999), and an IRH resident fellow (1986) died February 26th at her home in Madison at age 79.
 As the IRH Director, she developed four Race, Ethnicity, and Indigeneity Fellowships, oversaw the growth of the Institute’s fellow program from around 25 to over 50 fellows a year, and worked closely with the Center for the Humanities as an advocate for the humanities across the campus.
 She was a co-founder of the Women’s Studies Program in 1975 and served as the program’s associate chair (1975-1981, laying the foundation for the certificate, major, and master’s degrees.
 From 2001-2004, she chaired the English Department, and she continues as an affiliate faculty member emerita in the Middle East Studies Program and the Religious Studies Program.

 cover of book "Contemporary revolutions..." with black out marker on top of text that has been redacted.Image of cover of book "Planetary Modernisms..." with diagonal white lines separating triangular blocks of color